Second Language Placement Test

 This written component is administered through Canvas, our learning management system.
 There is a Language Placement “course” in Canvas corresponding to the academic year in which a student first enrolls at Saint Michael’s.

-• If you entered SMC prior to fall 2019, or if you have a problem accessing the relevant placement course in Canvas, use the written component instructions attached here and then send your completed writing sample to the Chair of the Department of Classical and Modern Languages and Literatures, Peter Vantine (pvantine@smcvt.edu).
+• If you have a problem accessing the relevant placement course in Canvas, please contact the Chair of the Department of Classical and Modern Languages and Literatures, Peter Vantine (pvantine@smcvt.edu).

 Latin Placement